-Procedure: Responsibilities for implementation, application, and enforcement of this Personnel Rule are listed below.

-Department Head or designee, shall submit a formal request to the Chief Administrator requesting a change to the PAL, or a dual-fill position as described in this rule.

-• Preparing and maintaining the PAL, as well as all classification specifications

-Meeting with the applicable bargaining unit representative regarding the impact of the change prior to submitting the agenda item to the Board of Supervisors for approval

-Preparing the agenda items and resolutions for Board of Supervisor approval

-Updating the allocation within the PAL

-Required Forms: Dual-Fill Request Form; Personnel Action Form; Position Allocation Budget

-Worksheets

-References: TCPR §2103: Recruitment; TCPR §2106: Offers of Employment; TCPR §2202:

-Request for New Classification; TCPR §2203: Request for Reclassification; TCPR §3104: TCPR §2204: Request for Revision to Classification Specification; TCPR §3206: Promotion; TCPR §3210: Y-Rating; Personnel Action Form; Government

-Code 29007; County Budget Act §29007, §29064, and §29080

-Effective Date: December 5, 2017; Revised February 25, 2020
+- Procedure: Responsibilities for implementation, application, and enforcement of this Personnel Rule are listed below. - Department Head The Department Head or designee, shall submit a formal request to the Chief Administrator requesting a change to the PAL, or a dual-fill position as described in this rule. - Personnel Office The Personnel Office is responsible for: - Preparing and maintaining the PAL, as well as all classification specifications - Meeting with the applicable bargaining unit representative regarding the impact of the change prior to submitting the agenda item to the Board of Supervisors for approval - Preparing the agenda items and resolutions for Board of Supervisor approval - Updating the allocation within the PAL - Required Forms: Dual-Fill Request Form; Personnel Action Form; Position Allocation Budget Worksheets - References: TCPR §2103: Recruitment; TCPR §2106: Offers of Employment; TCPR §2202: Request for New Classification; TCPR §2203: Request for Reclassification; TCPR §3104: TCPR §2204: Request for Revision to Classification Specification; TCPR §3206: Promotion; TCPR §3210: Y-Rating; Personnel Action Form; Government Code 29007; County Budget Act §29007, §29064, and §29080 - Effective Date: December 5, 2017; Revised February 25, 2020